 You can align goals with rows in the rubric if you want to measure achievement against goals set by your institution.
 Select Align with goals to get started.
 Students cannot see the goals you align with the criteria in a rubric.

-You can associate an existing rubric to an assignment or test unless you have already graded the assessment.
+You can associate an existing rubric to an item unless you have already graded the assessment.
 You may associate only one rubric to each assessment.
-More on associating a rubric to a discussion

 The grade pill displays a rubric icon when you associate a rubric and view a student's assignment or test submission.